About Club Volleyball

 #JOINTHEREBELLION

 Most Rebels teams practise a minimum of two evenings per week.
 Junior teams typically practise from 6-8 p.m., while senior teams practise from 8-10 p.m.
-High performance teams may choose to have a third practice each week but this will be at the discretion of the head coach and communicated to families in advance.
+Our youngest teams may have 90-minute practices due to shorter attention spans.
+High-performance teams may choose to have a third practice or technical training each week but this will be at the discretion of the head coach and communicated to families in advance.

 Senior girls teams (15U and older) also take part in our Athlete Wellness Program.
-This includes a weekly off-court training program that includes strength and conditioning, nutrition sessions, and mental preparedness sessions.
-These sessions must be viewed as part of the team practices and participation is just as crucial as on-court practices.
-Depending on gym availability, these sessions may take place on a separate day/evening or before/after the one of the team’s court practices.
+This includes a mandatory weekly strength and conditioning session and a number of in-class session that includes topics such as nutrition and mental preparedness.
 The Athlete Wellness Program is not an optional addition and athletes must be prepared to take part in all AWP sessions.

-At the time of publishing, our teams will be practising at The Playground on Boundary Road in south Oshawa, Canada Christian College on Water Street in south Whitby, Garnier Secondary School in north Whitby, and Pickering Christian School in north Ajax.
+At the time of publishing, our teams will practise at various schools within the DDSB & DCDSB (Oshawa and Whitby), the Abilities Centre in Whitby, Canada Christian College, Garnier Secondary School in north Whitby, and Pickering Christian School in north Ajax.
 Other facilities may be added as school permits become available.

 • Game play is tournament-format only and consists of about one tournament per month unless a team plays up in an older age division as well as their own.